diescalo/jermit/docs/protocols.md

 * (TODO) Non-standard bidirectional file transfer support.

 Kermit is the best all-round serial file transfer protocol available.
-It is fast, versatile, and extremely well-designed.
+It is fast, versatile, and has excellent fundamentals.
 If one must pick a serial protocol, they would do well to first prove that Kermit is the wrong choice before looking further.

+Kermit's primary obstacle to modern adoption has been its long and storied history.
+Kermit was the first protocol to accomplish many kinds of file transfers, and it was developed before the network effect had winnowed down the dozens of unique platforms into the big three remaining today (mainframe, POSIX, Windows).
+Its standards document thus lists IDs for extinct systems, odd things to do with a file (e.g. mail it, print it, or even execute it!), and the codepage translation system developed afterwards was made irrelevant by standardization on UTF-8.

+But if one implements just the basics of encoding/decoding for eight packet types, they have a reliable data transfer protocol that works across serial ports, UDP packets, and TCP streams.
+(One can also escape any character sequence as needed, e.g. the "~." sequence used to terminate ssh links.
+Protecting ssh like this is impossible in Zmodem.)